CAC Certified Coins

 O-109a

-Choice $395 New February 25!
-Late Die State.
+Choice $395 Late Die State.
 This is the advanced O-109a die stage.
 Heavy die gouges run through the eagle's left (facing) wing and the top pair of olive leaves.
 A later die state shows these gouges lapped mostly away, making this the most interesting die state for the O-109 die marriage.
 Very smooth, attrative lightly marked surfaces apart from an old toned over scratch near the bust at star 1.

 Capped Bust 50C 1813 Capped Bust 1813